tmielke/fuse-demos/Camel/Camel-Zipkin-Hawkular/README.md

 ### Build

-First, start Zipkin as described below in the [Installing Hawkular Server]("Installing Hawkular Server") section
+First, start Zipkin as described below in the "Installing Hawkular Server" section.

 Then compile this example: